-Making and designing an indoor boomerang was the perfect accompaniment to my kids’ recent obsession with making paper airplanes.
+Making and designing a paper boomerang was the perfect accompaniment to my kids’ recent obsession with making paper airplanes.
 (Did you see their awesome landing strips?)
 It was a nice way to spend a cold winter’s afternoon when we were stuck indoors.
 The kids got a little science tinkering time in, and testing out the boomerangs released a bit of their energy and because these are boomerangs made out of paper, no one had to worry about breaking the fancy china.
 (Oh, who am I kidding.
 There is no fancy china.)

 By now you probably know that S.T.E.A.M. stands for Science, Technology, Engineering, Art and design, Mathematics.
 Although there is a lot of heavy-handed promotion of S.T.E.A.M. learning these days, it’s hardly a new concept.
 All of these disciplines are interconnected and even so called simple projects like keeping your kids busy flinging paper around the apartment can promote left and right brain activity!
 (Note: this post contains affiliate links.)

-I was worried that making the boomerang was going to be difficult, that the design had to be precise for the toy to work.
+I was worried that making the paper boomerang was going to be difficult, that the design had to be precise for the toy to work.
 I watched a video about folding an origami boomerang but quickly realized that was far too complicated for my attention-challenged boys.
 It just so happened, however, that a library book I had checked out, Gizmos & Gadgets: Creating Science Contraptions That Work (& Knowing Why), had a simple alternative!

-How to Make an Indoor Boomerang
+How to Make a Paper Boomerang